 - Enter this PDU number into the SMSC field, and try hitting “Update” again.
 If it still fails, try adding a + sign to the beginning of the PDU number.
 If it still fails, try the next method.

-Setting SMSC in Default Messaging App
+Solution 2: Setting SMSC in Default Messaging App

 Many of us like to download alternative texting apps than the stock one that comes with our devices.
 Apps like Textra, Chomp, EvolveSMS, and even the SMS feature in Facebook Messenger seem like fancier alternatives to the stock app.

 If you’re a root user who likes to debloat your phone, you probably also disabled the default SMS app.
 The funny thing is, the default SMS app usually has an option for setting the SMSC number, whereas most third-party SMS apps do not.
-This is typically because the default SMS app is a /system app with privileges to modify the SMSC, whereas the third-party apps are not.
+This is typical because the default SMS app is a /system app with privileges to modify the SMSC, whereas the third-party apps are not.

 If any of this sounds like your scenario, try this.